deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-aurora/configurations-optimizations-best-practices.md

 Recommended setting: Leave as the default value (8,388,608 bytes).
 It's not applicable for Aurora because it has no effect on InnoDB.

 Impact:No impact on Aurora's performance.

+### innodb_flush_method

+In MySQL InnoDB, background tasks like flushing dirty pages from the buffer pool to disk are crucial for maintaining database performance and integrity.
+Understanding and configuring the innodb_flush_method system variable can significantly impact your database’s efficiency, especially under heavy write loads.
+Here’s a breakdown of the different flush methods and recommendations for tuning them according to your needs.

+1) fsync (Default): Operation: Flushes data, metadata, and log files.
+Consideration: Can lead to double buffering.

+2) O_DSYNC: Operation: Flushes only data files, still causes double buffering.

+3) O_DIRECT: Operation: Flushes only data files, uses fsync without double buffering.
+Benefit: Direct read/write operations go directly to disk, bypassing OS cache.

+4) O_DIRECT_NO_FSYNC: Operation: Similar to O_DIRECT but skips fsync.
+Caution: Not recommended for XFS file systems due to potential integrity issues.

+#### Recommendations

+Heavy Write Workloads: Opt for O_DIRECT_NO_FSYNC to minimize the overhead caused by double buffering and fsync operations.

+General Use: Either O_DIRECT or O_DIRECT_NO_FSYNC can be effective.
+Evaluate based on your specific workload and file system compatibility (avoid O_DIRECT_NO_FSYNC on XFS).

 ### Query Cache